YogoGit/ESP-1ch-Gateway-v5.0/README.md

 ## Editing the ESP-sc-gway.h file

 The ESP-sc-gway.h file contains all the user configurable settings.
-All have their definitions set through #define statements.
+All have their definitions set through *#define* statements.
 In general, setting a #define to 1 will enable the function and setting it to 0 will disable it.

 Also, some settings cn be initialised by setting their value with a #define but can be changed at runtime in the web interface.
 For some settings, disabling the function with a #define will remove the function from the webserver as well.

-NOTE regarding memory usage: The ESP8266 has an enormous amount of memory available for program space and SPIFFS filesystem.
+NOTE regarding memory usage: The ESP chipsets have an enormous amount of memory available for program space and SPIFFS filesystem.
 However the memory available for heap and variables is limited to about 80K bytes (For the ESP-32 this is higher).
 The user is advised to turn off functions not used in order to save on memory usage.
-If the heap drops below 18 KBytes some functions may not behave as expected (in extreme case the program may crash).
+If the heap drops below 18 KBytes some functions may not behave as expected (in extreme cases the program may crash).

 ### Setting USB

 The user can determine whether or not the USB console is used for output messages.
-When setting DUSB to 0 all output by Serial is disabled (actually the Serial statements are not included in the code).
+When setting DUSB to 0 all output by Serial is disabled and the Serial statements are not included in the firmware.

  \#define DUSB 1

 ### Debug

 The user can set the initial value of the DEBUG parameter.
 Setting this parameter will also detemine some settings of the webserver.

  \#define DEBUG 1

 ### Selecting standard pin-out

 We support four pin-out configurations out-of-the-box: HALLARD and COMPRESULT, ESP32/Wemos, and ESP32/TTGO.
 If you use one of these, just set the parameter to the right value.
 If your pin definitions are different, update the loraModem.h file to reflect these settings.
     1: HALLARD
 	2: COMRESULT
 	3: ESP32/Wemos
 	4: ESP32/TTGO